-Youth Leadership Council: In partnership with NYC Service, our YLC allows NYC high school youth to address environmental policies and practices that shape the lives of their communities, while at the same time developing personal and professional skills, explore potential college and career opportunities and learn how to work collaboratively on creating solutions to local environmental problems.
+Youth Leadership Council: In partnership with NYC Service, our YLC allows NYC high school youth to address environmental policies and practices that shape the lives of their communities, while at the same time developing personal and professional skills, exploring potential college and career opportunities, and learning how to work collaboratively on creating solutions to local environmental problems.
 Click here to apply to our Youth Leadership Council.

 Classroom Lessons: We offer a rigorous and environmentally conscious curriculum to high school youth, college students, and young adults.
 Using birds as the hook, Audubon educators engage participants in a series of climate and environmental justice-themed lessons that incorporate birds and conservation issues that directly impact their community (e.g. climate change, heat islands, and sea-level rise).
 Using climate data from Audubon’s Survival by Degrees: 389 Bird Species on the Brink, we collaborate with educators to co-plan/deliver a curriculum that meets the needs of their students and/or organization.